aws/eks-anywhere/docs/content/en/docs/tasks/workload/ingress.md

     curl -Lk http://$EMISSARY_LB_ENDPOINT/backend/
     ```

-   NOTE: URL base path will need to match what is specified in the prefix exactly, including the trailing '/'
+   NOTE: URL base path will need to match what is specified in the prefix exactly, including the trailing '/'.

-   You should see something like this in the output
+   You should see something like this in the output:

    ```
    ⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢⬡⬢